tlk00/BitMagic/README.md

 ## BitMagic C++ Library

-Algorithms and tools for Algebra od Sets for information retrieval, indexing of databases, scientific algorithms, ranking, clustering, unsupervised machine learning and signal processing.
+Algorithms and tools for Algebra of Sets for information retrieval, indexing of databases, scientific algorithms, ranking, clustering, unsupervised machine learning and signal processing.